microsoft/playwright/docs/src/best-practices-js.md

 Playwright has a [test generator](./codegen.md) that can generate tests and pick locators for you.
 It will look at your page and figure out the best locator, prioritizing role, text and test id locators.
 If the generator finds multiple elements matching the locator, it will improve the locator to make it resilient and uniquely identify the target element, so you don't have to worry about failing tests due to locators.

-#### Use codegen to generate locators
+#### Use `codegen` to generate locators

-To pick a locator you can run the codegen command and click on the pick locator button.
+To pick a locator you can run the `codegen` command and click on the pick locator button.
 Then hover over your page in the browser window and click on the element you want to pick.
 You can then copy and paste this locator into your code.
-You can also use the codegen to record a test for you.
+You can also use `codegen` to record a test for you.

 ```bash
 npx playwright codegen
 ```
 #### Use the VS Code extension to generate locators

 You can also use the [VS Code Extension](./getting-started-vscode.md) to generate locators as well as record a test.
-The VS Code extension also gives you a great developer experience when writing, running and debugging tests.
+The VS Code extension also gives you a great developer experience when writing, running, and debugging tests.

 ### Use web first assertions

 Assertions are a way to verify that the expected result and the actual result matched or not.
 By using [web first assertions](./test-assertions.md) Playwright will wait until the expected condition is met.
-For example, when testing a toast message, a test would click a button that makes a toast message appear and check that the toast message is there.
-If the toast takes half a second to appear, assertions such as `toBeVisible()` will wait and retry if needed.
+For example, when testing an alert message, a test would click a button that makes a message appear and check that the alert message is there.
+If the alert message takes half a second to appear, assertions such as `toBeVisible()` will wait and retry if needed.

 ```js
 👍 await expect(page.getByText('welcome')).toBeVisible();